Dubthach maccu Lugair: Hagiographical traditions

 When St. Patrick had come to Tara and was preaching before King Loegaire, we are told that the only one who rose on the saint's approach and respectfully saluted him was Dubhthach, the king's poet, who was the first to embrace the Christian faith in that place; and as Joceline says, "being baptized and confirmed in the faith, he turned his poetry, which in the flower and prime of his studies he employed in praise of false gods, to a much better use; changing his mind and style, he composed more elegant poems in praise of the Almighty Creator and His holy preachers."

 The descendants of Dubhtach and Fiacc, who the tale says were converted, were blessed by this demonstration of respect.
 He is at a later date given to have been present on the occasion Patrick made Fiacc a bishop.

 Seanchas Mar

 Dubhthach gave a judgement against King Loegaire for killing Patrick's charioteer, Saint Odran.
 A result of this was the revision of the laws of the pagan Irish to bring them in line with Christian values.
 Dubhtach was one of the nine who revised the laws.
-What accorded with Christianity was kept, what did not was excised.
+What accorded with Christianity was kept, and what did not was excised.